StarRocks/starrocks/docs/loading/Flink-connector-starrocks.md

     );
     ```

-3. Load data into Flink table in Flink SQL client
+3. Load data into Flink table in Flink SQL client.

     ```SQL
     INSERT INTO `page_uv` VALUES